 We used this first session to get to know each other and talk about what the Centre hopes to achieve and how, which we summarised in the mnemonic HOME.
 We also heard how participants felt we could make the biggest difference.

-The group – which will meet at least twice a year – will support, advise and challenge the new Centre to ensure we are as effective as possible at helping change-makers harness the power of evidence to deliver better results.
+The group will support, advise and challenge the new Centre to ensure we are as effective as possible at helping change-makers harness the power of evidence to deliver better results.

 We were delighted to see how keen panel members were to get stuck in.
 It was fantastic to hear their views on the big challenges the new Centre is taking on.